tuanadurmus/DSA210-Project/README.md

 ## Data Extraction
 ### TikTok Data:

 The data which Tiktok provides do not contain the hashtag information of the videos.
-To reach each liked video's hashtag, I made use of a powerful web scraping tool dealing with dynamic TikTok content which is Selenium (which also makes use of ChromeDriver to dynamically extract the hashtags).
+To reach each liked video's hashtag, I made use of a powerful web scraping tool dealing with dynamic TikTok content which is **Selenium** (which also makes use of ChromeDriver to dynamically extract the hashtags).
 [The codes](Tiktok_Hashtag_Extract.py) to extract the hashtags from the URLs are provided as a file above.

 ### Spotify Data:

-With the help of Spotify Web API, I was able to reach the genre of the music I've listened to.
+With the help of **Spotify Web API**, I was able to reach the genre of the music I've listened to.
 The first step was to create a Spotify Developer Account and get a Client ID.
 Next step was to run the [following codes](Spotify_genre_extract.py) to reach the genre of the artists to categorize the songs.